 Location aside, the book is also unique in featuring a dozen main characters, each named for a different animal of the Chinese zodiac, each trying to make a living somehow in the fast-paced delta region.
 There are local and Western characters, the former divided into Cantonese and non-Cantonese Chinese, and the latter including white, black, and American-Chinese, presenting an interesting mishmash of perspectives.
 There are the newbies looking to get started in China, the ambitious striving to make their mark while others just try to get by.

-However, having multiple main characters does present a problem, at least for me, of having to keep track of who is who, which is not easy sometimes.
-The constant shifts from one character to another also makes it challenging to retain interest in the more compelling characters.
+However, having multiple main characters does present a problem, at least it did for me, of having to keep track of who is who, which is not easy sometimes.
+The constant shifts from one character to another also make it challenging to retain interest in the more compelling characters.

 The book is more skewed towards expat characters and their perspectives, though one of the more interesting characters is a spunky Chinese artist in Guangzhou.
 Hecht also does well to include an African hustler, who whilst often ignored or derided, is a solid part of the foreign presence in China.